 - Getting Around with a Baby or Toddler in Ireland – A baby carrier or hiking backpack carrier will be the best option for exploring with a baby or toddler.
-See a list of the best baby carriers for travel or our review of the Deuter Kid Comfort 3 backpack carrier.
+See a list of the best baby carriers for travel or our recommended hiking backpack carriers.
 If you plan to bring a stroller, bring a lightweight travel stroller that will also be good on rough terrain!

 Things to do in Ireland with Toddlers or Babies

 Blarney Castle with a Baby or Toddler

 We assumed Blarney Castle was just a cheesy touristy area, where people go to kiss a stone and leave.
 That presumption was so wrong!
 I recommend planning at least half a day to explore all that Blarney Castle has to offer.
 The gardens and walks around the area are gorgeous.

 If you are visiting Ireland with a toddler, this is a great place to visit since there is plenty of room to let a toddler explore!
 We really loved the poison garden, but you really have to keep kids away from the plants!
 We had our baby in a hiking carrier while we explored.
 And of course, what trip to Blarney Castle would be complete without kissing the stone?